scantailor/scantailor/packaging/windows/readme.en.txt

 These instructions assume you've got the patch file from Debian: http://packages.debian.org/source/sid/tiff
 There you will find both the original libtiff sources and a separate patch in .diff.gz format.
-This patch is not a simple one.
+Note that debian packages the original source archive inside another archive.
+Extract the inner one and uncompress it to the build directory (C:\build).
+The patch they distribute is not a simple one.
 It brings more patches that need to be applied in a specific order.
 Fortunately, we have a CMake script that simplifies things a lot.

 Here are the instructions: